-1. Understand your obligation
+1. Understand your obligation to protect information

-That’s right, if you look at the fine print of the contract you signed, it likely states that your business must be “PCI Compliant”.
+If you look at the fine print of the contract you signed, it likely states that your business must be “PCI Compliant”.
 A key part of PCI Compliance is safeguarding account information, including how you store the information as well as the equipment and service providers you use.

 2. Use only approved equipment and software

 Whether you use a terminal for Point of Sale transactions or a swiper attached to a computer or mobile phone running payment processing software, you need to be certain that all of your hardware and software is PCI Compliant.
 Unfortunately, not all equipment that’s available for sale is okay to use.
 There are many applications and card readers that have security holes and vulnerabilities that make them less than ideal.

 3. Use only approved service providers

 If you don’t want to install and run credit card processing software yourself, you can use a service provider to manage credit card processing and credit card account storage for you.
 Service providers include web-based SaaS (Software as a Service) providers, IVR phone services, and even companies to which you outsource all payment processing functions.

-4. Never store electronic track data or the card security number in any form
+4. Never store electronic track data or the card security number

 While you may have a business reason for storing credit card information, processing regulations specifically forbid the storage of a card’s security code or any “track data” contained in the magnetic strip on the back of a credit card.

 There are many service providers that offer secure storage—either as a standalone service or as part of a payment processing package.
-These services typically provide you with a “Token” for a card number they store.
+These services typically provide you with a “token” for a card number they store.
 You can store the token in any unsecured file.
-When you’re ready to process a payment, you simply send the service provider the token and it retrieves the full card number for the sole purpose of processing the payment.
-Use a PCI DSS Verified provider (see #2 above) if you decide to go this route.
+When you’re ready to process a payment, you send the service provider the token and it retrieves the full card number for the sole purpose of processing the payment.
+Use a PCI DSS Verified provider (see #2 above) if you go this route.

 PaySimple is an all-in-one payment, invoicing, and customer management solution for small and medium businesses.